janithsg/BookshopPOS/README.md

 Language Used : Java

-Architecture : MVC
+Architecture Used : MVC

-Design Patters : Singleton
+Design Patters Used : Singleton

-Database : MySQL
+Database Used : MySQL